HaedronResearch/TimeBars.jl/README.md

 Bar >: IndexedBar >: SeriesBar >: TimeSeriesBar >: TimeTypeBar
 ```

-Subtype them with your own concrete element types to gain the functionality.
+Subtype them with your own struct element types to gain the functionality.
 See `src/bar/concrete/ohlc.bar.jl` for a simple example of subtyping a `TimeTypeBar`.

 This package is intended mainly for time series use; only the following types are exported: `TimeSeriesBar`, `TimeTypeBar`.
 The others exist mainly to organize functionality, but can still be subtyped directly if you want (e.g. non-time series or other uniquely indexed observations).
 View the docstrings of each type for their semantics and other details.